 Quick at detecting slow smouldering fires, the First Alert SA700UK is a battery powered optical smoke alarm with test and hush button feature.
 Ideal for living areas, bedrooms and hallways, optical smoke sensing technology is less prone to false alarms caused by cooking fumes and steam.
 The SA700UK is Kitemarked to the latest British Standards and has a 5 year manufacturer's warranty.

-- Test and hush button feature
+Test and hush button feature

-- Hush button allows temporary silencing of nuisance alarms
+Hush button allows temporary silencing of nuisance alarms

 Q. What smoke alarm should I use in a bedroom with an en suite bathroom?

 A. It is usually recommended to install an optical smoke alarm in a bedroom.
-This is because optical smoke alarms are slightly quicker at detecting slow smouldering fires than can original from upholstery type materials and over-heated wiring.
-Also, an optical smoke alarm would be less likely to sound a false alarm than what an ionisation would do if steam/water droplets were present from the bathroom.
+This is because optical smoke alarms are slightly quicker at detecting slow smouldering fires that can originate from upholstery type materials and over-heated wiring.
+Also, an optical smoke alarm would be less likely to sound a false alarm than an ionisation would, if steam/water droplets were present from the bathroom.
 Detectors should be installed as central to the room as possible; however for your application I would also consider the position of the en suite to make sure that the detector is not in the direct path of the joining door.
 This is just to try and avoid the chances of a false alarm.
 No detector is designed for use in bathroom areas.

 Q. How do I safely dispose of my old smoke alarms?

 A. Safelincs is signed up to Valpak's WEEE (Waste Electrical and Electronic Equipment) Distributor Take-Back Scheme (Registration ID: 7370).
 Private households can therefore drop off their electronic and electrical fire safety waste at their municipal recycling centre when they are purchasing new products from us.
 To find your nearest recycling centre, please visit www.recycle-more.co.uk.